Why should we hire an admissions consultant? +

 Since we focus on college admission essays and applications, we generally start working with students in the spring of their junior year.
 Students also sign up in the summer through early fall of their senior year.

 What sort of help do you provide for freshman through junior year?

-We provide strategy consulting for younger students.
+We can provide either strategy or full-service consulting for younger students.

 How much do you charge? +

 Working with BrightStory is an investment in your teen's future.
 Four years at a private college can cost upwards of $300,000.
 Strong writing and verbal skills can help your teen win scholarships, grants and jobs.

 BrightStory offers custom packages for families.
 Rates depend on factors like number of meetings, topics covered, depth of editing, and our availability.
 Special early bird packages for Seniors start at $5,500.

 Prices are subject to change without notice.
 Email alice.c.chen [AT] stanfordalumni.org to schedule a free 20-minute discussion about your needs.

 What is your cancellation policy, etc.? +

 Can you provide us with client references? +